ChrisPenner/session-sauce/README.md

 where you keep your projects.
 Projects in this directory will be used as options for the `sess switch` command.
+Periods in project directory names will be replaced with underscores in the corresponding session names due to tmux session naming restrictions (tmux/tmux@9ee93b3).

 ### tmux bindings